dsasp/Easy3DScoreSupport/README.md

 Initial documentation is available in [en_help](https://github.com/dsasp/Easy3DScore/edit/main/en_help.md).

-The app does not store any personal information.
+The app does not process personal information.
 App data is kept on your device.

 ## German